 - Nominees may be asked to participate in a public ceremony at which the nominees will be recognized.

 - Monies will be awarded to students upon proof of successful completion of one semester of college classes, with a minimum of 9 units and no less than a 2.0 grade point average.
 At that time they need to submit a copy of their transcript along with their name and address for processing of payment to the District.he

-The 2016-2017 scholarship winners were recognized at the regular monthly meeting of the Board of Directors on March 17, 2017.
-Click here to view a list of this year’s winners.
+The 2017-2018 scholarship winners will recognized at the regular monthly meeting of the Board of Directors on Friday, March 16, 2018.
+Click here to view a list of last year’s winners.